X-scape: Shark Boy vs Black Machismo vs Sabin vs Shelley vs Dutt for the X-Division Title.

 3D generically dominate L.A.X, and Bubba hits a german on Homicide, lights are out through the arena for some reason.
 Homicide chokes Bubba, but is too TINY to hit a DDT, so gets suplexed.
 3D go for the Wazzup! but Hernandez slams D-Von off the top.
 Homicide tries to force Bubba to touch the cage.
 Hernandez has a chain in his hands, and strikes Bubba.
 Homicide accidentally touches the cage, and Bubba comes back with Hernandez's chain.
 D-Von's bleeding, but I didn't catch what from.
 D-Von gets an inverted atomic drop from big H, followed by a top rope leg drop from tiny h, who hit a double backdrop on Bubba.
 Face plant for D-Von, and Hernandez slams Bubba.
 Hernandez up top, but D-Von crotches him.
 Both faces hit superplexes.
 Bubba DDTs Hernandez, as D-Von clotheslines Homicide.
 Konnan is wheeled out.
 Person wheeling Konnan out takes out the outside ref, and Hector Guerrero attacks the wheeler, and pushes a rising Konnan back into his wheel chair.
 Hector opens the door, as Bubba tells him to "get him the fucking tables!"
 Table brought into the ring, but the time allows L.A.X to take control.
 Hernandez shouting at Hector, who slams the cage door into Hernandez's face.
 Team 3D hit the

-Bomb on Homicide, but a samoan drop by Hernandez for Bubba.
+but a samoan drop by Hernandez for Bubba.
 Slam and top rope elbow combination on D-Von.
-Homicide misses
+Homicide misses a running dropkick,

 Winners and first team to hold the big 4 belts: Team 3D.